 Let’s see how to write a thesis proposal.
 Actually… let’s start from the beginning: if you find yourself wondering “what is a thesis proposal?” you probably are enrolled in the 50% of the universities that do now require you to do that.
 In your case, when is time to write the thesis you will approach your potential supervisor and he/she will give you a possible thesis to work on.

-If you are enrolled in the other 50% of the universities, your (candidate) supervisor can’t assign you a thesis directly but you are supposed to find and propose an topic that will be evaluated and, if properly presented, it will become your thesis.
+If you are enrolled in the other 50% of the universities, your (candidate) supervisor can’t assign you a thesis directly but you need to find and propose a topic that will be evaluated and, if properly presented, it will become your thesis.

 Both these approaches (with thesis proposal or without thesis proposal) have merits and problems.
 I am not going to take a particular side.
 At the same time, if you have to write a research proposal I will give you a few suggestions in order to “make it fly” so that you will not have to write it over and over again.

 You can consider a thesis proposal as a 2-3 pages document that describes what could be your argument of the thesis.
 Usually, there is not a strict format or a proposed template.
 However, you may want to ask to your thesis coordinator or your student office in order to be sure.

 All you have to do is to provide a small description of your idea and propose something that is feasible and original.
 Nothing more and nothing less.

 Capture in 2 sentences what you would like to investigate.
 Maybe you would like to use a neural network for evaluating the possibility of predicting the financial distress of a company.
 Alternatively, you would like to investigate how companies adopt a particular cloud computing solution.
 Just use your fantasy and your curiosity.
 At the same time start thinking to who could be a possible supervisor that will be interested in this particular topic.